-Psychological, sexual impact of female breadwinners exploredFebruary 14th, 2013 in Psychology & Psychiatry /
+Psychological, sexual impact of female breadwinners exploredFebruary 14, 2013 in Medicine & Health / Psychology & Psychiatry

 (HealthDay)—For couples in which the wife earns more than the husband, there may be psychological and sexual implications, according to a study published in the March issue of the Personality and Social Psychology Bulletin.